canonical/netbox/docs/customization/reports.md

 ### Via the Web UI

 Reports can be run via the web UI by navigating to the report and clicking the "run report" button at top right.
 Once a report has been run, its associated results will be included in the report view.
+It is possible to schedule a report to be executed at specified time in the future.
+A scheduled report can be canceled by deleting the associated job result object.

 ### Via the API